Horusfeathers/documentation/README.md

 # documentation

-This document is a tutorial that wants to offer Java developers all the needed information to build a complete blockchain application on the Horizen sidechain system.
+This document is a tutorial that provides Java developers all the necessary information to build a complete blockchain application on the Horizen sidechain system.
+You will need an intermediate understanding of how blockchain-based distributed software works and advanced Java expertise.
-Apart from Java competency, this tutorial assumes that the reader has at least a high level understanding of how blockchain-based distributed software works.